VeriBlock/nodecore-releases/README.md

 ## Send transactions across the network

 Using the Command Line, you can send transactions from one address to another.
+Note that you must already have VeriBlock coins in your address, which you can acquire by PoW mining.

 1. Open the Command Line and connect it to a local instance of NodeCore
 2. run the send command, targeting an address to send TO (the command will be smart enough to pick an address that has sufficient funds)
-3. run: send 1000 VE2TkS4er4JeZJRnPkSKUdSeaAew5E
+3. run: send 10 VE2TkS4er4JeZJRnPkSKUdSeaAew5E
 4. It will take several minutes for the transaction to get approved by PoW miners and propagated across the network to other nodecore instances
 5. in the meantime, run these command lines to see that transaction:
  1. getpendingtransactions